fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 ## Introduction

-Fastify provides request events to trigger at certain points in a requests lifecycle.
+Fastify provides request events to trigger at certain points in a request's lifecycle.
 This guide covers methods to detect if and when a client intentionally aborts a request.
 There isn't, though, a mechanism built-in to detect unintentional client disconnection scenariors such as when the client's